chancezhang1275/chancezhang1275/README.md

 - business analysis 💸.

-My repository planning can be view on this [page](https://github.com/chancezhang1275/chancezhang1275/blob/origin/repo-planning.md).
+My repository planning can be viewed on this [page](https://github.com/chancezhang1275/chancezhang1275/blob/origin/repo-planning.md).